 - 1. The chairperson and the evaluators will reach the destination a day prior to the visit.
-They will hold a meeting among themselves to discuss the schedule and the plan of activities during the visit. - 2.
-The actual visit will commence in the morning of the next day. - 3.
-On day one, the committee will go to the institution in the morning.
-The Head of the institution will make a comprehensive presentation, and the team members will be introduced to the management and the Head of the Departments of the institution. - 4.
+They will hold a meeting among themselves to discuss the schedule and plan of activities during the visit. - 2.
+The actual visit will commence in the morning of the following day. - 3.
+On Day-1, the committee will go to the institution in the morning.
+The Head of the Institute will make a comprehensive presentation and the team members will be introduced to the management and the Head of the Departments of the institution. - 4.
 The team will, then, inspect all central facilities during the pre-lunch session. - 5.
 After a working lunch, the evaluators will go to the respective departments.
-The Head of Department should present a summary of various activities of the Department to the evaluators. - 6.
-The evaluators will visit the library, computing centre, laboratories and other facilities such as seminar/conference halls, faculty rooms, class rooms, teaching aids, video conferencing, internet/intranet, etc. They are also expected to see that whether the above facilities have been adhered to as per the norms laid down by the AICTE. - 7.
+The Head of Department should present a summary of various activities of the department to the evaluators. - 6.
+The evaluators will visit the library, computing centre, laboratories and other facilities, such as seminar/conference halls, faculty rooms, class rooms, teaching aids, video conferencing, internet/intranet, etc. They are also expected to see that whether the above facilities have been adhered to as per the norms of the AICTE. - 7.
 The evaluators will meet the faculty members, technical/supporting staff in order to verify the data supplied in the SAR by the programme.
 The evaluators should have the objective of gathering maximum information and evidence in support of their report. - 8.
-The evaluators should go for silent observation of teaching practices in the classrooms. - 9.
-The evaluators will interact with the students in the class in the absence of the faculty members to assess the level of comprehensiveness of a course.
-The evaluators should ask the students such questions that would reveal relevant information.
+The evaluators should go for silent observation of teaching practices in classrooms. - 9.
+The evaluators will interact with students in the class in the absence of faculty members to assess the level of comprehensiveness of a course.
+The evaluators should frame questions for students in such a way that the information needed from them may be revealed.
 Questions may also be posed to students regarding teaching practices, quality of lecturers, their usefulness, tutoring, mentoring, academic support, etc. - 10.
-The evaluators should identify students in small groups (not more than 5-6) for interaction to gather information about various aspects which are related to the parameters of accreditation. - 11.
+The evaluators should identify students in small groups (not more than 5-6) for interaction to gather information about various aspects which are related to accreditation parameters. - 11.
 At the end of Day-1, the evaluators will meet privately to discuss and clarify their observations. - 12.
 On Day-2, the evaluators will visit the respective departments again in order to verify documents and the items of the SAR.
-All institution-specific and programme-specific information given in the SAR will be checked and verified, besides other evidence, satisfying criteria laid out in the SAR. - 13.
-The evaluators will verify the mapping of the COs, the POs, the PEOs and the mission of the department and institute.
+All institution-specific and programme-specific given in the SAR will be checked and verified, besides other evidence satisfying criteria laid out in the SAR. - 13.
+The evaluators will verify the mapping of the COs, POs, PEOs and Mission of the department and institute.